MojoliciousDotIO/mojolicious.io/blog/2017/12/17/day-17-the-wishlist-app/index.markdown

   description: Introducing template concepts with a group wishlist app.
 ---

-For today's article, I really wanted to demonstrate concepts using a practical example appliation.
+For today's article, I really wanted to demonstrate concepts using a practical example application.
-It is possible I let the exaxmple get away from me!
+It is possible I let the example get away from me!

-In today's article I indend to show how to use template composition techniques to produce a wishlist app.
+In today's article I intend to show how to use template composition techniques to produce a wishlist app.
 We will cover [layouts](http://mojolicious.org/perldoc/Mojolicious/Guides/Rendering#Layouts), [partial templates](http://mojolicious.org/perldoc/Mojolicious/Guides/Rendering#Partial-templates), [content blocks](http://mojolicious.org/perldoc/Mojolicious/Guides/Rendering#Content-blocks).

 The data model is admittedly rough, however I think my plan will be to make that a feature and not a bug.